Microkubes/microkubes-website/docs/Deployments.md

 * Kubernetes 1.9
 * Install [Helm](https://github.com/helm/helm/releases)
 * Make sure that you have helm tiller running in your cluster, if not run `helm init`
-* Setup correctly kubectl and kubeconfig setup before running helm.
+* Set up kubectl and kubeconfig correctly before running helm.

 ## Deploy Microkubes on kubernetes cluster